Dovidaitis/Computer-Science-Extended-Essay/README.md

 ## Computer Science Extended Essay

-An Essay for the International Baccalaureate May 2022 session The essay attained grade A (highest grade)
+An Essay for the International Baccalaureate May 2022 session.
+The essay attained grade A (highest grade).
 It received a raw mark of 29/34

 ---